dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/faq.md

 - **Liquidity:** With Milkomeda Liquid Staking, users receive liquid stMADA tokens, allowing them to use their staked MADA in various DeFi applications or trade it on exchanges.
 - **Continuous Earnings:** Users earn staking rewards in the form of additional stMADA tokens.
+- **Auto Compounding rewards**: Supercharge your rewards through automatic compounding on Mainchain, unlocking even greater returns from your staking efforts

 </p>
 </details>